flemmingskov/scimap/README.md

 # Tool for science mapping

-> Based on the version published in plosONE
+> Based on the tool published in plosONE
 Skov, F. 2021.
 Science maps for exploration, navigation, and reflection—A graphic approach to strategic thinking.
 PLOSONE https://doi.org/10.1371/journal.pone.0262081